French 1 at a gentle pace: module 3

 What level is the course and do I need any particular skills?

-French 1 at a gentle pace: module 3.
-Suitable for those who have attended French 1 at a gentle pace: module 2, or anyone with 40 hours of French.
+Suitable for those who have attended French 1 at a gentle pace: module 2, or anyone who has studied 40 hours of French.

 For further details of the specific foreign language skills required for this level, please see the languages self assessment chart at the start of the languages section of our course guide or at http://www.citylit.ac.uk/self-assess-your-level